 RAF Calshot

-This building would have had an earth berm around it and an entrance made of brick and block.
+This building would have had an earth berm around it and an entrance was made of block and a brick cover added in WW2.

 Plan.